 For such a bulky iron, it has a pretty small water tank.
 The stingy 4.9 ounces of water means you’ll have to do a few refills when tackling a large load of laundry.

 The other problem is that it’s difficult to see the water level.
 So you won’t know it needs refilling until it stops emitting steam.

 At 3.2 pounds, many customers like the extra weight.
 But some people found it too heavy, making it cumbersome and unenjoyable to use.

 The Rowenta DW5080 steam iron is the most powerful that we recommend.
 It comes in at a whopping 1700 watts — so you know it’ll be great for quilting.

 It also is a prime steam iron.
 It has over 400 steam holes with 35 grams per minute of steam.
 You’ll get astounding steam power with this iron!

 We also have to praise this iron for its anti-calc system.
-You can trust this iron will have a long life, because it removes minerals and build-up.
-Perfect if you live in a hard water area.
+You can trust this iron will have a long life because it removes minerals and build-up.
+You’ll appreciate this if you live in a hard water area!